To reach the Openlands Lakeshore Preserve’s parking lot on Patten Road, starting from Highwood’s city center on Sheridan Road and Waukegan Avenue:

 - Please park in designated parking lots only, and pay attention to street parking signs or risk being towed.

 - Please do touch gently, smell deeply, and look closely, and enjoy your visit!
 Please don’t pick plants or seeds, take rocks, leave behind litter, trample beach plants, or climb slopes and trees.

 - Leashed dogs are welcome on all paths within the preserve; please pick up after them with the waste bags provided at stations along the trails.
-Dogs are not allowed, however, on the beach because of our state endangered and threatened plant communities.
+Dogs are not allowed, however, on the lakefront because of our state endangered and threatened plant communities.